d4r1091/on-demand-delivery-fastlane-slack/README.md

 ## Creating a subsidiary Fastfile

 Code separation is always a good practice.
 We are going to manage our Fastlane's lanes having more or less the same approach.
-In the example there are two more Fastfile to be imported.
+In the example there are few more Fastfile to be imported.

 - BetaDeliveryFastfile: manages the beta delivery through services like Fabric
-- partnerDeliveryFastfile: exsclusively delegated to handle partner facing / production-like releases
+- PartnerDeliveryFastfile: exsclusively delegated to handle partner facing / production-like releases
+- ArchiveFastfile: contains the lane that manages the Archiving process (creates .ipa)
+- CodeSignFastfile: manages the process of manually codesign the app processing certificates and provisioning profiles
+- AuxiliaryFastfile: contains lane helpers which don't necessarily belong to any of the above

 Having the three Fastfiles in our project, by executing the public lane: